 Dr Rosemary Lim lecturer in Pharmacy practice joined RSOP in August 2013.
 Her research is focused on improving system safety based on an in-depth understanding of the interactions between humans and technology in the workspace using a human factors approach.

 Daniel Grant is Associate Professor in Pharmacy Education & Clinical Pharmacy.
 He joined RSOP in 2006, first as a teacher practitioner, before being promoted full-time to the role of Lead Pharmacist Teacher Practitioner.
-He is now the Director of the MPharm Programme and line-manages our team of teacher practitioners.
+He is now the Director of Teaching and Learning.